a-wis/GT-migr-forecasts/README.md

 ```
 GT-migr-forecasts/
-├── Code
+├── Code                          <- R the code used for the analysis
 |   ├── analysis.R                       <- contains setting up of simulations and results saving, setting up data for output
 |   ├── data_prep.R                      <- reads in, cleans and prepares data for analysis, also includes plots
 |   ├── functions_modelling_plotting.R   <- includes functions for analysis and plotting that are sourced in `analysis.R`
 |   └── outputs.R                        <- contains code for producing all tables and figures presented in the manuscript
 |
-├── Data                          <- all the data used for the analysis in CSV and XLSX formats
+├── Data                          <- all data used for the analysis in CSV and XLSX formats
 |    ├── GT_cluster_dictionary.csv
-|    ├── GT_data
+|    ├── GT_data                  <- the data used to create the Google Trends Index
 |    |   ├── Control_Cluster.xlsx
 |    |   ├── Education_Cluster.xlsx
 |    |   ├── Employment_Cluster.xlsx